Skip to Main Content

 Production travel expertise across China.

-Here is how this works in practice.
-A travel coordinator arranges flights, lodging, ground transport, and travel records for cast, crew, and production staff.
-In China, this has sourcing lodging across Beijing and Shanghai, Guangzhou, Shenzhen, and Chengdu, arranging domestic and global flights, and managing complex itineraries that must align with shifting shoot schedules across Chinese locations.
+A travel coordinator books flights, lodging, ground transport, and travel records for cast, crew, and production staff.
+In China, this means sourcing lodging across Beijing, Shanghai, Guangzhou, Shenzhen, and Chengdu.
+It also means booking domestic and global flights and running complex itineraries that must track shifting shoot schedules across Chinese locations.

-Here is the short of it.
-Through NeedAFixer, we connect you with travel coordinators who specialise in the fast-moving demands of film production in China.
-Our network has pros skilled in managing global travel logistics, visa and work permit planning, and lodging arrangements for shoots that move across many Chinese locations.
+Through NeedAFixer, we connect you with travel coordinators who know the fast-moving demands of film production in China.
+Our network holds pros skilled in global travel logistics, visa and work permit planning, and lodging for shoots that move across many Chinese locations.

 ACT 01